grailbio/bigslice/docs/index.md

   Go programs, providing users with a familiar environment and tools.
-  A Bigslice program can be run on a single node like any other program, but it is also capable of transparently distributing itself across an ad hoc cluster, management entirely by the program itself.
+  A Bigslice program can be run on a single node like any other program, but it is also capable of transparently distributing itself across an ad hoc cluster, managed entirely by the program itself.

 <div class="links">
 <a href="https://godoc.org/github.com/grailbio/bigslice">API documentation</a> &middot;